 Author Archives: Wedgwood in Seattle History

-On Saturday, September 10th, there will be a tour of two modern architectural churches in Wedgwood: Our Lady of the Lake and University Unitarian.
-The organization which documents and highlights modern architecture, DoCoMoMo-WEWA, will host a tour of two churches … Continue reading
+On Saturday, September 10th, there will be a tour of two modern architectural churches in the Wedgwood neighborhood: Our Lady of the Lake and University Unitarian.

 Seattle’s Ship Canal crosses the city like a waistline, joining the freshwater Lake Washington to the waters of Puget Sound and the Pacific Ocean beyond.
 The building of the Ship Canal was one of the biggest events in the history … Continue reading